Loving yourself more of the time can seem “selfish” or even impossible at times.

 One of the big questions we get from the people who read our blog articles, newsletters and interact with us on Facebook is how to love yourself more…

 Loving yourself is one of the most normal and natural things you can ever do but so often you don’t feel like you are loving to yourself when you really want to be.

-Susie’s computer crashed about a week ago and when something like this used to happen, she’d get really upset and act in ways that weren’t very loving toward herself (and to others) —But, not this time.
+Susie’s computer crashed and when something like this used to happen, she’d get really upset and act in ways that weren’t very loving toward herself (and to others) —But, not this time.

 Susie was calm throughout the whole time of loading software and reconstructing her laptop until in the evening, she couldn’t get her Zoom to work and she had a scheduled coaching session.

-Then her thinking took her over about how she would appear undependable to her clients if she didn’t get Zoom to work—and she felt stressed, blaming herself for it not going perfectly.
+Then her thinking took her over about how she would appear undependable to her client if she didn’t get Zoom to work—and she felt stressed, blaming herself for it not going perfectly.

 Isn’t that how it works?